clirdlf/ndsa.org/groups/infrastructure.md

     * Calendar invites are not sent out due to the changing nature of the membership list.
 We encourage you to create a recurring invite to your own calendar, using the information found in the meeting agenda/notes document linked below.
   * Call in information is available on the running [meeting agenda/notes document](https://bit.ly/3ffGuMR).
   * Meetings are generally recorded and posted to our YouTube Playlist at [https://bit.ly/2QRIMmO](https://bit.ly/2QRIMmO).

+## Past Meetings
+  * Agendas and notes for 2021 are available at [https://bit.ly/31SVJZj](https://bit.ly/31SVJZj)
+  * Agendas and notes for 2020 are available at [https://bit.ly/30XnNWs](https://bit.ly/30XnNWs).
+  * Agendas and notes for 2019 are available at [https://bit.ly/2FyZzt6](https://bit.ly/2FyZzt6).

   <!--Our scheduled topics for 2020 are noted below.-->

 <!--| **Date**      	|   	| **Topic**                                  	|